PX4/PX4-Avoidance/README.md

 echo export GAZEBO_MODEL_PATH=${GAZEBO_MODEL_PATH}:~/catkin_ws/src/avoidance/avoidance/sim/models:~/catkin_ws/src/avoidance/avoidance/sim/worlds >> ~/.bashrc
 ```

+Steps 3, 4 and 5 together with sourcing your catkin setup.bash (`source ~/catkin_ws/devel/setup.bash`) should be repeated each time a new terminal window is open.
 You should now be ready to run the simulation using local or global planner.

 ### Global Planner